kasleiden/kasleiden.gitlab.io/_info_en/1-training.md

 #### Dutch Center for Youth Health
 The NCJ focuses mainly on professionals within youth healthcare and shares [guidelines](https://www.ncj.nl/richtlijnen/alle-richtlijnen/richtlijn/angst) about identification, support and guidance to the right care.
 For healthcare workers in and around school [this summary](/pdf/samenvattingskaart JGZ-richtlijn angst.pdf) might be a handy overview.

-#### Nederlands Jeugdinstituut
+#### Dutch Youth Institute
-Het NJI biedt [algemene uitgebreide informatie](https://www.nji.nl/nl/Kennis/Dossier/Angst) over angst, verschillende angststoornissen en risicofactoren.
+The NJI offers [general comprehensive information](https://www.nji.nl/nl/Kennis/Dossier/Angst) about anxiety, various anxiety disorders and risk factors.

-#### Artikelen, filmpjes, podcasts, radio-uitzendingen en meer...
+#### Articles, videos, podcasts, radio broadcasts and more...
-NPO Radio 1 verdiepte zich in de talkshow Spraakmakers [een week lang in angst bij kinderen](https://www.nporadio1.nl/spraakmakers/onderwerpen/71875-2021-02-05-verhalen-van-spraakmakers-angst-bij-kinderen-deel-5).
-Hoe ontwikkelen angsten zich, wat is de impact op een kind en zijn omgeving en hoe pak je angstklachten aan?
+NPO Radio 1 immersed itself in the talk show Spraakmakers [a week in fear in children](https://www.nporadio1.nl/spraakmakers/onderwerpen/71875-2021-02-05-verhalen-van-spraakmakers-angst-bij-kinderen-deel-5).
+How do fears develop, what is the impact on a child and his environment and how do you deal with anxiety?
 <br>

-Radio LEF (Leiden Education Fieldlab) maakte een podcast over het SPIL-programma: [luister hier](https://open.spotify.com/episode/1woeQZApsmgxbpQtfEQPGZ?si=iIYTHGOHTlGYJw-TEfYx5w).
+Radio LEF (Leiden Education Fieldlab) made a podcast about the SPIL-program: [lister here](https://open.spotify.com/episode/1woeQZApsmgxbpQtfEQPGZ?si=iIYTHGOHTlGYJw-TEfYx5w).
 <br>

-Ellin Simon & Petra Butler schreven voor vakblad 'Beter Begeleiden' (LBBO) een helder [artikel over angst bij leerlingen](/pdf/Simon_2021_LBBO.pdf) met tips voor leraren.
+Ellin Simon & Petra Butler wrote a clear [article about fear in students](/pdf/Simon_2021_LBBO.pdf) for the trade journal 'Beter Guiding' (LBBO) with tips and tricks for teachers.

 <br>

-### Wat kan het Kenniscentrum Angst & Stress bij Jeugd voor mij betekenen?
+### What can the Knowledge Center for Anxiety & Stress in Youth do for me?

-#### Hulplijn
+#### Helpline

-Vanaf 1 februari 2021 biedt het Kenniscentrum Angst en Stress bij Jeugd een telefonische hulplijn voor leraren en zorgmedewerkers in en rond de school.
-Zij kunnen bellen met vragen over angst bij leerlingen, zoals: hoe herken je angst?
-Wat kun je doen in de klas?
-Waar kan een leerling passende hulp krijgen?
+From 1 February 2021, the Knowledge Center for Anxiety and Stress in Youth will offer a telephone helpline for teachers and healthcare workers in and around the school.
+They can call with questions about anxiety in students, such as: How do you recognize anxiety?
+What can you do in class?
+Where can a student get appropriate help?

-We zijn bereikbaar op 071 527 5464 en houden open spreekuren op werkdagen van 9:00-17:00u.
-Je kunt dan bellen voor korte vragen (max 10 min).
+We can be reached on +31 71 527 5464 and have open office hours on working days from 9:00 am to 5:00 pm.
+You can then call for short questions (max 10 min).

-Wil je een vraag of kwestie voorleggen die meer tijd vergt?
-Dan kun je op dezelfde dagen een aparte afspraak met ons inplannen van een half uur.
-Bel hiervoor tijdens het open spreekuur of stuur een e-mail naar kas@fsw.leidenuniv.nl.
+Do you want to submit a question or issue that takes more time?
+Then you can schedule an appointment with us of half an hour on the same days.
+You can reach us during open consultation hours or send an e-mail to kas@fsw.leidenuniv.nl.

-Natuurlijk kun je je vragen ook per e-mail aan ons voorleggen!
+Of course you can also submit your questions to us by e-mail!

 <br>
-#### Presentaties
+#### Presentations

-Wij verzorgen korte presentaties (10-15 min) over angst bij leerlingen en over ons aanbod, voor schoolteams of andere organisaties betrokken bij de zorg voor leerlingen.
-Interesse?
-Mail naar kas@fsw.leidenuniv.nl.
+We provide short presentations (10-15 min) about anxiety in students and about our offers, for school teams or other organizations involved in the care of students.
+Interested?
+Send an e-mail to kas@fsw.leidenuniv.nl.

 <br>
 #### Workshops

-Vanaf het voorjaar 2021 organiseren we met enige regelmatig workshops voor leraren, IB'ers en ondersteuningscoördinatoren.
-Houd onze website en nieuwsbrief in de gaten voor de data en meer informatie, of maak je interesse alvast kenbaar via kas@fsw.leidenuniv.nl.
+From spring 2021, we will regularly organize workshops for teachers, IB staff and support coordinators.
+Keep an eye on our website and newsletter for the dates and more information, or express your interest via kas@fsw.leidenuniv.nl.